RBMHTechnology/eventuate/src/sphinx/architecture.rst

 When an event-sourced actor is re-started, internal state is recovered by replaying events from its local event log.
 Events are replayed in local storage order which is consistent with causal order.
 Consequently, event replay at a given location is deterministic i.e. doesn’t change when replay is repeated.
 Event replay can also be started from a snapshot of internal state which is an optimization to reduce recovery times.

 In addition to consuming their own events, event-sourced actors can also consume events produced by other event-sourced actors to the same event log.
-This enables `event collaboration`_ between actors (:ref:`arch-fig5`).
-Applications can customize :ref:`event-routing` between actors.
+This enables `event collaboration`_ between actors (:ref:`arch-fig5`) with or without custom :ref:`event-routing` rules.

-A special form of event collaboration is state replication where actors of the same type consume the same events at different locations to re-construct state.
-Another example is a distributed business process where actors of different type collaborate by exchanging events to achieve a common goal.
+A special form of event collaboration is state replication where actors of the same type consume each other’s events to re-construct actor state at different locations.
+A more general form of event collaboration, for example, is a distributed business process where actors of different type collaborate by exchanging events to achieve a common goal.
+In this context, event-sourced actor often emit new events on receiving events from collaborators.
+This is covered in section :ref:`guide-event-collaboration` of the user guide.

 .. _arch-fig5: